Welcome! I am a PhD candidate in the Department of Political Science at Vanderbilt University.

-Welcome!
-I am a PhD candidate in the Department of Political Science at Vanderbilt University.
-I study political behavior, social movements, and public opinion in the US with a focus on gender, racial, and ethnic politics.
-My dissertation research focuses on women’s group consciousness, political attitudes, and political behavior and examines how women of different racial and partisan identities respond to women’s movements, using experiments, surveys, causal inference methods, and qualitative methods.
+I study political behavior, social movements, and public opinion with a focus on gender, racial, and ethnic politics.
+My dissertation project focuses on women’s political behavior, political attitudes, and group consciousness and examines how women across different racial and partisan groups respond to women’s movements, using experiments, surveys, causal inference methods, and qualitative methods.
+My research is forthcoming in The Journal of Politics, has been published in The New York Times, and has been supported by the Empirical Study of Gender Research Network (EGEN) and Vanderbilt.

 I graduated with highest distinction (summa cum laude) from the University of Virginia with a BA in Political Philosophy, Policy, & Law; a BA in Economics; and a minor in Women, Gender, & Sexuality.